The Bankrate promise

 - When you’re done, the app will ask for mobile phone numbers for all drivers on your policy.
 It will provide a text with a link to send to each driver, so they can download the app and you can start logging trips.

 Is Geico DriveEasy right for me?

-Most insurance companies now offer a telematics program, such as Progressive’s Snapshot or State Farm’s Drive Safe and Save.
+Most insurance companies now offer telematics programs, such as Progressive’s Snapshot or State Farm’s Drive Safe and Save.
 Although each program has unique features, they are all designed to monitor your driving habits and reward you for safe practices.
-If you want to try a telematics program, but aren’t sure which one is right for you, it may be helpful to do some comparison shopping before making your final decision.
+If you want to try a telematics program but aren’t sure which one is right for you, it may be helpful to do some comparison shopping before making your final decision.

-One benefit of telematics programs like Geico’s DriveEasy is that they can help you become a better driver by showing you when and where you are making risky driving decisions.
+One benefit of telematics programs like Geico’s DriveEasy is that they might help you become a better driver by showing you when and where you are making risky driving decisions.
 If you have a young driver on your policy, signing them up could help them learn and practice safe driving habits.
 Repeated risky driving behaviors could increase your Geico car insurance rate when participating in DriveEasy in some states.
 Make sure you understand how your driving habits can impact your premium in your state through the program.
 If your rate increases due to your driving habits, the rate will not change if you decide to unenroll from the program.